-- LinX Essence (GUI Edition); and - LinX Evolution (GUI edition).
+• LinX Essence (GUI Edition)

 The external real-time monitoring interface comprises of optional speakers or headphones that are connected to the LINE OUT output that is available on the processing unit and player controls on the control keypad.

 Speakers and/or headphones are not supplied with your Total Recall VR.
 We recommend you invest in a quality stereo speakers or headphones.